Remove Stable Diffusion Metadata from Images

 What Stable Diffusion embeds in your images

 Automatic1111 is the most popular Stable Diffusion interface.
-It stores generation parameters in PNG tEXt chunks with the key parameters.
+It stores generation parameters in a PNG tEXt chunk with the key parameters.
 This chunk contains a structured text block with your complete generation recipe.

 The tEXt chunk includes: full positive prompt, full negative prompt, steps count, sampler name (Euler, DPM++, etc.), CFG scale, seed value, image dimensions, model hash, model name, and any active extensions like ControlNet or ADetailer.